itsvitoracacio/va_blog_test/navbar-pages/journal-br.md

 ---
 layout: page
-title: Projects
+title: Diário
-permalink: /projects
+permalink: /diario
-lang: 🇺🇸
+lang: 🇧🇷
-ref: projects
+ref: journal
 ---
 # This Page Is Under Construction

 Well... this is... embarrassing...
 It seems like you came in a bit too early.
 How about checking back in a few days, eh?